 - Visit a cueva: A cueva is basically a local slang term for an underground casa de cambio, or money exchange house.
 These are often close to streets with heavy foot traffic, like Calle Florida in the City Center .
 As you walk down Florida, keep your ears open!
 You will hear lots of guys saying “cambio, cambio, cambio” (cam-bee-oh).
 This man is a blue-dollar-trader, and takes those interested in selling their currency to an unmarked office where he offers one of the best rates available.
 However, tourists should be very cautious if they choose this option, and should not be asked to exchange their cash on the street.
 If you choose to visit a cueva, you might want to ask around for the location of a reliable one, perhaps in your hotel or maybe to your tour guide .

-(DISCLAIMER: BuenosTours does not suggest not condone trading money on the unofficial market, but instead this writer is describing how many people in Argentina currently obtain pesos at a more favorable exchange rate.)
+(DISCLAIMER: BuenosTours does not suggest nor condone trading money on the unofficial market, but instead this writer is describing how many people in Argentina do currently obtain pesos at a more favorable exchange rate.)

 Don’t buy more pesos than you need

-Be careful to only exchange or take out the amount of money that you definitely think you will spend, and keep some dollars on hand to use in restaurants and shops.
-Although there is no official information about whether foreigners may repurchase dollars or euros before leaving the country, anecdotal evidence we have seen suggests that it is not possible.
-If you do have a receipt from exchanging money at the official rate, hold on to it as you might be able to exchange money back into your currency with a valid receipt at the Banco de la Nacion in Ezeiza Airport.
-But probably better just to spend whatever pesos you have left on having a great time in Argentina while you’re still here.
+Be careful to only exchange or take out the amount of money that you definitely think you will spend in pesos, and keep some dollars on hand to use in restaurants and shops.
+It can be hard to change pesos back to dollars, and often at an unfavorable rate.
+And often impossible exchange pesos for any other currency once you leave Argentina.
+If you do have a receipt from exchanging money at the official rate, hold on to it as you may be able (emphasis on the maybe!) to exchange money back into your home currency with a valid receipt at the Banco de la Nacion in Ezeiza Airport.
+But probably better just to spend whatever pesos you have left on having a great time in Argentina while you’re still here!